BUNPC/2023-SCOS/README.md

 We created a data analysis pipeline for SCOS under photon starved conditions.
 This repository contains:

-1) Sample speckle images from Hamamatsu ORCA-Fusion camera (./sample data)
+1) Sample speckle images and dark camera image from Hamamatsu ORCA-Fusion camera (./sample data)
-2) Camera calibration parameters such as gain, dark offset image and mask to remove hot pixels (./camera calibration)
+2) Camera parameters such as gain and mask (./camera calibration)
 3) Functions and script to run the noise correction pipeline

 To run the code: